TokenBrice/blog/content/posts/2020/definancial-services-guide.md

 I think this is a good place to call it a run and keep this guide digestible.

-If you're ready to jump-in, here are some sulutions that will make it easier for you:
+If you're ready to jump-in, here are some solutions that will make it easier for you:
 1. [Argent Wallet](https://argent.xyz/) Secure wallet offering one tap access to Aave tokens, PoolTogether & TokenSets presented in this article.
 2. [Monolith Visa Debit Card](https://monolith.xyz) You've made some profits in DeFi you'd like to cash out in the real world?
 This is the only no-compromise solution allowing you to do so.